Christmas tree behind fire that killed 12, officials confirm

 Three sisters — Rosalee McDonald, Virginia Thomas and Quinsha White — and nine of their children died in the blaze, according to family members.
 The blaze was the deadliest fire in Philadelphia in more than a century.

-The city on Tuesday identified the other victims as Quientien Tate-McDonald, Destiny McDonald, Dekwan Robinson, J’Kwan Robinson, Taniesha Robinson, Tiffany Robinson, Shaniece Wayne, Natasha Wayne and Janiyah Roberts.
+The city on Tuesday identified the other victims as Quintien Tate-McDonald, Destiny McDonald, Dekwan Robinson, J’Kwon Robinson, Taniesha Robinson, Tiffany Robinson, Shaniece Wayne, Natasha Wayne and Janiyah Roberts.
 Officials did not provide their ages.

 Fires involving Christmas trees are much more likely to be fatal than other types of house fires because they become fully engulfed so quickly, according to the National Fire Protection Association, a nonprofit safety group.
 There are about 160 Christmas tree fires each year in the U.S., and they cause two deaths, the group said.

-Note: This story was first published Jan.
-11, 2022.
-It was updated Jan.
-12, 2022, to correct the names of two of the fire victims.
-They are Quintien Tate-McDonald, not Quientien, and J’Kwon Robinson, not J’Kwan.